UpdraftFund/.github/profile/README.md

 ### Splitting and vesting

 In addition to streaming, drafters can choose to enforce splitting and/or vesting on their solution funds.
-By enforce distribution mechanism up front, funders can feel more confident that their funds will be used appropriately.
+By enforce distribution mechanisms up front, funders can feel more confident that their funds will be used appropriately.

 ### Comments